replicatedhq/troubleshoot.sh/docs/source/analyze/mysql.md

 ```yaml
 uri: 'root:mysecretpassword@tcp(localhost:3306)/mysql'
 ```
-Once its running, you can run preflight and test the results.
+Once it's running, you can run preflight and test the results.